Best night vision binoculars 2024: Our top picks to see in the dark

 Buy it if:

-You want something waterproof: The Hexeum Night Vision Goggles are IP66 rated which means they are protected against high-pressure (12.5mm) water jets.
+You want something waterproof: The Hexeum Night Vision Goggles are IP66 rated, which means they are protected against high-pressure (12.5mm) water jets.

 Don't buy it if:

-They aren't on offer: The price of this model fluctuates dramatically throughout the year, with the biggest discounts being seen around Amazon Prime Day and Black Friday.
+They aren't on offer: The price of this model fluctuates dramatically throughout the year, with the biggest discounts seen around Amazon Prime Day and Black Friday.
 Don't pay more than $130 for them.

 The bottom line: